ppy/osu-wiki/news/2025/2025-01-13-tournament-committee-applications-now-open.md

 To join the TC, you must meet the following minimum criteria:

-- **Age:** You must be at least 18 years of age.
+- You must be at least 18 years of age.
-- **Account standing:** All applicants are checked for any notable community rule violations within the last 12 months, which would disqualify them from joining.
+- All applicants are checked for any notable community rule violations within the last 12 months, which would disqualify them from joining.
-- **Language proficiency:** Fluency in English is mandatory, as most reviewed content and all communications are in English.
+- Fluency in English is mandatory, as most reviewed content and all communications are in English.

 ## Who should apply?